Yusuffrih/Sazzy-Sings-1stEdition/README.md

 * To direct traffic to my social network pages and increase popularity, personal brand and my fanbase.
 * To advertise recent customers' positive experiences and increase referrals.
 * Prospective customers to hear my voice as soon as possible and increase the likelihood of them making a booking.
-* To give perspective customers an insight into my career achievements
+* To give perspective customers an insight into my career achievements.
-* To give prospective customers an idea of the kind of person I am
+* To give prospective customers an idea of the kind of person I am .

 ### User Requirements & Expectations

 ### Design Decisions

+When designing the website, I carried out some market research to see what the general design choices for similar websites.
+As part of my research, I found that there was generally an attractive look to websites with a floral theme throughout which is keeping to the wedding theme.

 #### Fonts

+When deciding the fonts that I would use on this website, I searched through Google Fonts to see if there were any fonts that looked attractive and sleek and that would look good when styled.
+I decided have used Sans-Serif as a backup font in case Google Fonts does not work for any reason.

 #### Icons
 #### Colours
 #### Images